Skip to main content

 • Name: A friendly name for your repository (e.g., “Main Site”).

 • Path: The root path in AEM where translatable content lives (e.g., /content/wknd).
 Only content under this path will be available for translation through this repository.
+For DAM Asset Content repositories, this path is constrained to /content/dam.

 • Default Submission Status: The initial status for new submissions — NOT_READY (requires review before sending) or READY (can be sent immediately).